OpenStackweb/osf-website/src/pages/legal/code-of-conduct/index.md

 ##### Process to file complaint

-- Please report violations of the OpenInfra Code of Conduct at the OpenInfra Venues immediately to Staff.
+- Please report violations of the OpenInfra Code of Conduct at the OpenInfra Venues immediately to Foundation Staff.

 - Please be prepared to provide as much of the following information as possible about the alleged violation: